18F/transformation-research/preliminary-report.md

 #### Top barriers to successful transformation

-* Extreme technical debt, heavy enough to prevent small engineering teams from choosing their tools and doing rapid, iterative releases.
+* **Extreme technical debt**, heavy enough to prevent small engineering teams from choosing their tools and doing rapid, iterative releases.

-* Difficulty concretizing the benefits of transformation.
-We don’t say quantifying, because that’s the problem: many benefits are clear, but qualitative in nature.
+* **Difficulty concretizing the benefits of transformation**.
+We don’t say _quantifying_, because that’s the problem: many benefits are clear, but qualitative in nature.
 This makes it hard to get buy-in for ongoing work.

-* Teams that can’t make project decisions without leadership approval.
+* **Teams that can’t make project decisions without leadership approval**.
 This costs time and effort for both management and staff, and makes it hard for transformative practices to become the norm.

-* Failure to connect directly to users (whether they’re employees or the public).
+* **Failure to connect directly to users** (whether they’re employees or the public).
 It’s harder to muster the will to seek out the most impactful practices when you don’t have a picture of the impacted people in your mind.

 We identified a few other barriers, such as shallow adoption of modern practices without committing enough resources, and failing to formalize experimental policy or practice changes before leadership shifts, but these four were the most critical.
 We saw some promising strategies to overcome some the top barriers, but we also believe 18F should develop further help for several.